Skip to main content

 2. Decide your plan structure

 Define the following components for your pricing plan before you create it.
-Then send this information to PayPal using a Create plan call.
+Then, you can make a POST call to the Create plan endpoint to send this information to PayPal.
 Plan identification

 • Name: Choose a human-readable identifier that describes your plan to customers.

 • Code: Create a unique alphanumeric identifier you use in API calls.
-This code must be unique across all plans in your account.
+Ensure this code is unique across all plans in your account.

 Billing structure